 When it comes to food, Mexico will always top our lists.

 Be it fresh seafood in Baja or Oaxaca’s street food, you name it and we’re into it.
-Beyond eating we’re also into the history behind where our food comes from, which, in the case of Mexico, means taking it back to central America’s ancient civilizations.
+Beyond eating we’re also into the history behind where our food comes from, which, in the case of Mexico, means taking it back to Central America’s ancient civilizations.

 From cacao and corn to the beloved avocado, many of the foods we associate with authentic Mexican food come from Mexico’s indigenous people.
-Meaning quite a few of the foods we now consider commonplace were feeding and nourishing locals way before the Spanish arrived and shuttled them to other corners of the world.
+Meaning that quite a few of the foods we now consider commonplace were feeding and nourishing locals way before the Spanish arrived and shuttled them to other corners of the world.

 It was deemed so important that the word avocado comes from a Nahuatl (Aztec) word “ahuácatl” meaning testicle.
 It’s debated if the reference is due to the fruit’s shape or that it was considered an aphrodisiac.
 Bottom line is that the Aztecs believed avocados gave you strength and the fruit was also important to the Maya who depicted in their calendar.